krisaziabor/mft-test/README.md

 # MFT
-wallahi this installation for JScape gets done.
+this installation for JScape gets done.